roboportal/dakka/README.md

 ## Installing

-Install Dakka as a <a href="https://www.dakka.dev/">Chrome extension</a>.
+To install Dakka click <a href="https://www.dakka.dev/">Chrome extension</a> and this will take you to Chrome Web Store.
+Follow next steps to start generating tests:

+1. Open Chrome devtools
+2. Enable Dakka
+3. Click Record button
-Open Chrome devtools, enable Dakka, click Record button and start interacting with the page:
+4. Start interacting with the page

 <br/>